Tracey Martin: Minister in Sixth Labour Government, 2017–2020

-Post-political life
+Post-parliamentary life

 In late January 2021, Martin along with fellow former MP Jenny Marcroft left New Zealand First, stating that the party needed to return to its roots and rebuild.
 In a 2022 interview Martin revealed she felt relief at New Zealand First's failure to be re-elected as she was contemplating leaving the party due to increasing policy differences.
-She stated that she was far closer to Labour politically than the majority of the New Zealand First caucus.
+She stated that she was now far closer to Labour politically than the majority of the New Zealand First caucus.
+She described Labour as having moved "to where [her] belief structure was", rather than a realignment of her own values.

-On 7 September 2021, Martin's former ministerial colleague Chris Hipkins announced her appointment as the Chair of the New Zealand Qualifications Authority.
-Martin is also a board member for the NZ Transport Agency.

-Personal life

-Martin and her husband have three children.

-Martin has described her mother as the New Zealander that she most admires as a brave woman who has not been afraid to stand up for her belief and opinions.

-Martin's grandfather was a guard at the Featherston prisoner of war camp during the Featherston Incident in 1943.
-His gun was taken by another member of staff who shot an interpreter at the camp by the name of Adachi.
-This incident started a riot in which 48 Japanese prisoners of war and one New Zealand guard died.
+Martin was appointed to a number of governance roles by the Labour Government, including as the chair of the New Zealand Qualifications Authority and a board member for the NZ Transport Agency.
+She was chair of the Strong Public Media business case governance group and Public Media Entity establishment board.
+In 2021, she was appointed a residents' representative on the governing group of the Retirement Villages Association.
+In 2023, Martin finished a two-year term as independent chair of the Wellington Regional Leadership Committee.

+In mid April 2025, New Zealand First leader Winston Peters criticised Martin during an interview with Radio New Zealand, accusing her of advancing the Births, Deaths, Marriages, and Relationships Registration Act 2021 behind his back.
+In response, Martin accused Peters of circulating disinformation, stating: "Before you decide to insult people and question their honesty and integrity, you might want to get the facts."

+Political and social views

+Along with all other New Zealand First MPs, Martin voted against the Marriage (Definition of Marriage) Amendment Bill, which legalised same-sex marriage in New Zealand, in 2013.
+New Zealand First requested that the bill become a referendum issue however the request was denied.
+Five years later, Martin said she maintained the view that a referendum should have been required.

-Martin has taken a pro-choice stance on abortion, supporting efforts to remove it from the Crimes Act 1961.
+Martin took a pro-choice stance on abortion, supporting efforts to remove it from the Crimes Act 1961.
 Martin's views on abortion were affected by the death of her grandmother Beverley Williams during a backstreet abortion.
 In October 2020, The Spinoff online magazine described her as a liberal feminist and potential successor to Winston Peters who could broaden the party's appeal to women.
-Since leaving parliament, she is also writing a romance novel in her spare time.